marketplacesite/CoinKong/README.md

 [![CoinKong](https://img.shields.io/badge/Coin-Kong-purple?style=flat-square)](https://coinkong.vercel.app)

 ## About
 A secure cryptocurrency exchange platform integrating many secure exchanges just for you.
 We do not act as a intermediary rather the exchanges are directly sent to the user from the exchange provider.
-You can pick your preferred provider (assuming the API isn't down or the crypto you want to swap is listed)
+You can pick your preferred provider. (assuming the API isn't down or the crypto you want to swap is listed) You can swap 5,000+ different cryptos in one place!

 *   No KYC required
 *   No signup needed